axelizsak/Alakazam/README.md

 # Warning

+Local version only, soon to be available in an even easier-to-use online version.
 The project is only at the proof-of-concept stage, everything remains to be done and very few functions are available.
 Currently you can index any global event on starknet's main network from a given block.
 Tip: if you choose "transaction_executed" start from block 1350 or if you choose "Transfer" start from block 1630.
 Starting from a block far away from the event you're tracking, the interface may take some time to load.

 # Installation